hmillerbakewell/personal-values-compare/README.md

 These values are:

- - Adventure: Finding new excitements,
+ - Adventure: Finding new excitements
- - Appearance: Beauty, presence, and fashion,
+ - Appearance: Beauty, presence, and fashion
- - Challenge: Pushing yourself, regardless of the goal,
+ - Challenge: Pushing yourself, regardless of the goal
- - Community: Being part of a wider group,
+ - Community: Being part of a wider group
- - Curiosity: Finding new ideas,
+ - Curiosity: Finding new ideas
- - Dancing: For fun or exercise,
+ - Dancing: For fun or exercise
- - Faith: Connection to something beyond humanity,
+ - Faith: Connection to something beyond humanity
- - Friendships: Deep relationships with a select few,
+ - Friendships: Deep relationships with a select few
- - Games: Boardgames, cards, computer games, etc.,
+ - Games: Boardgames, cards, computer games, etc.
- - Independence: Living without routine assistance,
+ - Independence: Living without routine assistance
- - Learning: Amassing knowledge and skills,
+ - Learning: Amassing knowledge and skills
- - Love: Finding people to share your heart with,
+ - Love: Finding people to share your heart with
- - Peace: Quiet surroundings or internal peace,
+ - Peace: Quiet surroundings or internal peace
- - Performing Arts: Music, theatre, etc.,
+ - Performing Arts: Music, theatre, etc.
- - Quiet Hobbies: Occupied moments of calm,
+ - Quiet Hobbies: Occupied moments of calm
- - Religion: The routine, structure, and community, as opposed to Faith,
+ - Religion: The routine, structure, and community, as opposed to Faith
- - Reputation: The things strangers might know you for,
+ - Reputation: The things strangers might know you for
- - Responsibility: Being entrusted by others,
+ - Responsibility: Being entrusted by others
- - Sports: Playing or watching,
+ - Sports: Playing or watching
- - Stability: Confidence that next week will be like this week,
+ - Stability: Confidence that next week will be like this week
- - Treats: Indulging yourself,
+ - Treats: Indulging yourself
- - Visual Arts and Crafts: Creating or admiring,
+ - Visual Arts and Crafts: Creating or admiring
  - Work: Fulfilling employment

 These values, and their definitions, have been determined through limited research and self-reflection,